ninocamdzic/FocusTrap/README.md

 # FocusTrap
 Traps the focus within a specified element.
 This, for example, can be used to trap the focus within a dialog.

+## Setup
+Just include focustrap.js in your page and you are all set.

 ## Usage

 ### Simple